 Having a test drive was out of the question.

-Even starting the engine was a no-no.
+Starting the engine was a no-no.

-You only get to drive a boat you might want to buy from a broker if you're very lucky.
+You only get to drive a boat

 SURVEY

-A "full' survey would cost around £500 plus the dreaded VAT (£120) and I would have to pay £250 for the boat to be hauled out.
+A "full' survey would cost around £650 (include £120 vat) in that and £250 for the boat to be hauled out.

-because it has not got a flat bottom, you will need to hire our 'special cradle'
+"because it has not got a flat bottom, you will need to hire our special cradle"

 Hauling out then would be £400 vat inc. and the total bill would exceed £1000